PetarMc1/docs/docs/fish-tracker/backend/api/rate-limiter.md

 ---
-title: Rate Limiting
+title: Rate Limiter
-sidebar_label: Rate Limiting
+sidebar_label: Rate Limiter
 ---

-# Rate Limiting
+# Rate Limiter

 The Fish Tracker API implements rate limiting to ensure fair usage and protect against abuse.
 This document explains how rate limiting works, how to bypass it.
 Rate limiting is applied to all [public endpoints](./public).